yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 #### Transfer Operators
 Transfer opearaots are used for transfer data from source to destination.
 #### Sensor Operators
+- Wait for a Condition to be met.
-They wait for something to happen, let's say if we use a file sensor operator and provide source, whenever a file is available in that particular source the Sensor Operator will trigger.
+- They wait for something to happen, let's say if we use a file sensor operator and provide source, whenever a file is available in that particular source the Sensor Operator will trigger.
+- ex:- Wait for a file to land at specified location we can use File Sensor, if we want to wait for an mysql record update we will use SQL Sensor.

 ### Task / Task Instance:
 Tasks are saved as Operators in Aiflow.
 Each time a operator is executed that operator becomes Task Instance